BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 %}

 # Fedimint
 Fedimint is the first bitcoin-backed ecash protocol.
 Fedimint decentralizes trust across a federation of guardians, ensuring that no single guardian has complete control over user funds.
 Fedimint allows for various Federation configurations, each catering to different needs.
-These configurations include **Federated Mints**, **Federated Single Guardian Mints**, and **Solo Mints (Unfederated Mints)**, each with its strengths and trade-offs.
+These configurations include **Federated mints**, **Federated single guardian mints**, and **Solo mints (Unfederated mints)**, each with its strengths and trade-offs.

-## Role of Guardians
+## Role of guardians
 Guardians are participants who collaboratively manage a federations operations.
-They secure the federation's funds using multi-sig wallets, validate transactions through consensus, and control ecash issuance and redemption.
+They secure the federation's funds using multi-sig wallets, validate payments through consensus, and control ecash issuance and redemption.

-## Role of Gateways
+## Role of gateways

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/ecash/gateways.png"
+   retina = "/assets/images/guide/how-it-works/ecash/gateways@2x.png"
+   mobile = "/assets/images/guide/how-it-works/ecash/gateways.png"
+   mobileRetina = "/assets/images/guide/how-it-works/ecash/gateways@2x.png"
+   alt-text = "Network diagram showing how gateways connect federations (represented by blue dots) with the lightning network (represented by orange dots).
+The nodes are linked by dashed lines, visualizing the interconnected structure of federations and lightning nodes." caption = "Gateways connect a federation’s ecash and bitcoin via the lightning network." width = 800 height = 508 layout = "full-width"
+%}

 A gateway is a service that facilitates interactions between the federation (which operates largely off-chain) and the lightning network.
 A gateway acts as a bridge, enabling users within the federation to make payments to and receive payments on the lightning network.

-**How Gateways Work**: The gateway accepts bitcoin payments on the lightning Network and converts them into the bitcoin-backed ecash tokens used within the federation.
+**How gateways work**: The gateway accepts bitcoin payments on the lightning Network and converts them into the bitcoin-backed ecash tokens used within the federation.
 It can also convert bitcoin-backed ecash tokens into bitcoin and send them over the lightning network.
 This is crucial because it allows the users within a federation to interact with the outside bitcoin and lightning network.

-**Vetted Gateways**: A vetted gateway is one that has been approved by the federation's guardians as reliable and trustworthy.
-This vetting process helps to ensure that users' transactions are handled by gateways that have a track record of reliability, reducing the likelihood of payment failures.
+**Vetted gateways**: A vetted gateway is one that has been approved by the federation's guardians as reliable and trustworthy.
+This vetting process helps to ensure that users' payments are handled by gateways that have a track record of reliability, reducing the likelihood of payment failures.

 ## Design Best Practices
 To learn more about Fedimint specific design best practices you can check out the [Design best practices]({{ '/guide/how-it-works/ecash/design-best-practices' | relative_url }}) section.

-## Types of Fedimints
+## Types of fedimints

-### Federated Mints (4+ Guardians)
+### Federated mints (4+ Guardians)

 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/federated-mint.jpg"